Overview

 KIT days

-During your leave you can take 10 keeping in touch (KIT) days.
+During your leave you can take up to 10 keeping in touch (KIT) days.
 These are days when you can come back to work without ending your leave (but they don’t extend your period of leave).
-This can be any work under your job description, and includes any training or activity that keeps you in touch with the workplace.
 KIT days have no impact on your entitlement to statutory pay.

 Annual leave entitlement